 What does it mean to study online at The Citadel?
-Here are some things you should know:

 When entering an online program at The Citadel that means students do not come to campus – it’s 100 percent online.
 We’ve designed a media-rich, collaborative learning environment, allowing our faculty members to interact with students through a learning management system, Canvas.
 Course content may include online lectures, videos, discussion boards, electronic portfolios, web conferencing, and more.
 Students submit regular assignments including homework, projects, and papers, through Canvas.
 Some courses include secure, proctored online exams.

 Online learning requires a substantial amount of written communication.
 Because you learn at your own location and during the times that you prefer, email is your primary means of communicating with instructors and other students.
 In addition, most courses require you to engage regularly in online discussions and collaborative work with classmates.
 As an online student, it is important to feel comfortable interacting with others from a distance, since you will not have the same face-to-face contact as a student learning on campus.

 With disciplined work habits, you are likely to succeed as an online student.
 A greater degree of flexibility requires that you take an active role in your education—it is up to you to log on to your course and meet your own deadlines.